-Major apparatus and equipment repair and maintenance accomplishments include:
+Major apparatus and equipment repair and maintenance accomplishments in 2024 include:

-- Apparatus and Equipment Inspection and Testing: The district increased its efforts in comprehensive inspection and testing of apparatus and equipment and completed the following: - All fire hose and nozzles tested in compliance with National Fire Protection Association (NFPA) 1962: Standard for the Care, Use, Inspection, Service Testing, and Replacement of Fire Hose, Couplings, Nozzles, and Fire Hose Appliances (2018). - All apparatus (engines, water tenders, squads, and support apparatus) inspected consistent with the requirements of NFPA 1911: Standard for the Inspection, Maintenance, Testing, and Retirement of In-Service Emergency Vehicles (NFPA, 2017). - All fire apparatus pumps tested consistent with the requirements of NFPA 1911: Standard for the Inspection, Maintenance, Testing, and Retirement of In-Service Emergency Vehicles (NFPA, 2017). - Apparatus and Equipment Assessment: Completed assessment of district apparatus and equipment, reduced the fleet through sale of unneeded or unserviceable apparatus, and developed a plan for standardization of equipment on the district's engines, water tenders, and squads. - Apparatus and Equipment Surplus: Equipment that was not serviceable and could not be repaired, had reached its end of useful life, or no longer met the needs of the district, was declared surplus by the board and appropriately disposed of. - Apparatus Specifications Development: Developed specifications for replacement of Engine 94 (Apparatus 1014) consistent with the requirements of National Fire Protection Association (NFPA) 1901 Standard for Automotive Fire Apparatus (2016) and the tactical requirements of the district.
+- Apparatus and Surplus: Apparatus 909 (Engine 92) and Apparatus 1001 (Water Tender 93) were declared surplus by the board of fire commissioners and sold at auction (ECFR, 2023c).
+These vehicles had reached the end of their useful lives and no longer met the needs of the district.
+Sale of these surplus apparatus reduced the potential cost of maintenance and maximized return of residual value to the district's capital projects fund.
+With the surplus of these apparatus, the district completed the reduction of its fleet to three engines, three water tenders and two squads.
+This accomplishment supported Strategic Initiatives 5c and 6a.
+This accomplishment also addressed CFAI performance indicator 4C.4 in Category 4 Financial Resource, Criterion 4C Resource Allocation, performance indicator 6c.2 and core competency 6D.5 in Category 6 Physical Resources, Criterion 6C Apparatus and Vehicles Maintenance and Criterion 6D Apparatus Maintenance (CPSE, 2020). - Apparatus and Equipment Inspection, Testing, and Maintenance: The district continued its efforts in comprehensive inspection and testing of apparatus and equipment and completed the following: - All fire hose and nozzles tested in compliance with National Fire Protection Association (NFPA) 1962: Standard for the Care, Use, Inspection, Service Testing, and Replacement of Fire Hose, Couplings, Nozzles, and Fire Hose Appliances (2018). - All apparatus (engines, water tenders, squads, and support apparatus) inspected consistently with the requirements of NFPA 1911: Standard for the Inspection, Maintenance, Testing, and Retirement of In-Service Emergency Vehicles (NFPA, 2017). - All fire apparatus pumps tested consistently with the requirements of NFPA 1911: Standard for the Inspection, Maintenance, Testing, and Retirement of In-Service Emergency Vehicles (NFPA, 2017). - Tires on multiple apparatus that had exceeded their seven-year safe operating life were replaced and a long-standing pump drivetrain issue on Water Tender 94 (Apparatus 914) was repaired.